gatsbyjs/gatsby/docs/docs/how-to/functions/middleware-and-helpers.md

 title: Middleware and Helpers
 ---

-Gatsby Functions provides an Express-like architecture that simplifies building Node.js APIs.
+Gatsby Functions provides an [Express-like](https://expressjs.com/) architecture that simplifies building Node.js APIs.
+We include a number of middlewares to parse common request data as well as response helpers.

 ## Data formats